Now in paperback!

 A dark secret threatens the future of the Shreve family

 It seems the “season of mist and mellow fruitfulness” will be a bountiful one for the Shreves.
-But when a charismatic young woman wearing a grief amulet that contains a lock of her dead brother’s hair and a dark secret becomes part of their lives, the success of Sisters and Strangers and the future of Taylor and Vale’s relationship are jeopardized, and only Joanne and Zack can put an end to the threat.
+But when a charismatic young woman wearing a grief amulet that contains a lock of her dead brother’s hair arrives with a dark secret, the success of Sisters and Strangers and the future of Taylor and Vale’s relationship are jeopardized, and only Joanne and Zack can put an end to the threat.

 Check availability at your local Canadian independent bookstore: